colleenmclean/ENGL-350-DH-Blog/_posts/2022-10-12-review-blog-two.md

 *LRCE* was coded in GitHub using HTML5, and both timelines were made using Northwestern University’s [Knight Lab](https://timeline.knightlab.com) application.

 ![timeline example. under Riot's official rulings. shows gray textbox with image of 2011 league of legends client. entry is titled "Reginald and Censorship](https://user-images.githubusercontent.com/112140314/197422082-18658120-c4ad-4d29-8d0d-600af12353fc.png)

-Before reviewing the technological components of the project, it is worth mentioning that the site’s URL (https://joeyilluzzi.github.io/index.html) is unfitting for all the ESports content provided.
-Since the URL is simply the name of the project creator, this made the project extremely difficult to find online; this may hinder traffic to the site.

 Both timelines in this project serve great purpose and provide a surplus of recorded data.
 By using a timeline format to showcase this information, site visitors can see the progression of decisions and rulings made by Riot Games and how some rulings affected other rulings over the course of eight years.